siderolabs/omni-docs/content/docs/how-to-guides/how-to-create-a-service-account/index.md

 ---
-title: "How to Create an Omni Service Account"
+title: "Create an Omni Service Account"
 description: "A guide on how to create an Omni service account."
 date: 2023-07-03T00:00:00Z
 draft: false